jcoppieters/smartsocket/README.md

 - Added type of Door
 - Homekit moods with # don't receive "off after 1,2 sec" -- or others if we receive a status update

-### v5.1.0b2,..., b7
+### v5.1.0b2,...,b9
-- small polishing, removing logging, etc...
+- (b2-b6) small polishing, removing logging, etc...
-- added 3 minute max timeout for create homekit accessories
+- (b7) added 3 minute max timeout for create homekit accessories
-- remove "don't turn moods off" when receiving status update
+- (b7) remove "don't turn moods off" when receiving status update
-- user "display name" from units as "name" keeps on getting the "|" back ???!!!
+- (b7) user "display name" from units as "name" keeps on getting the "|" back ???!!!

-### v5.1.0b8
-- cosmetics / logging
+- (b8) cosmetics / logging
+- (b9) smaller QR code

+### v5.2 - todo/upcoming
+- backup's with masterip+name on AkiWorks
+- setup openstack server

 ## Hardware
-A Raspberry Pi that connects to a Duotecno IP Node and (if configured) to a Smappee Infinity.
+A Raspberry Pi that connects to a Duotecno IP Node and (if configured) to a Smappee Infinity (power and plugs) and to http switches (bi-directional)

 ## Desired functions